knightjimr/rms/docs/clihelp.rst

 script does not define command line processing, the following default command line processing
 occurs: ::

-       myscript [options] sheet...
+       myscript sheet...
-       rms myscript [options] sheet...
+       rms [options] myscript sheet...

-where "sheet" is one or more tab-, comma- or space-delimited spreadsheet files (see the online help files for more details).
+where "sheet" is one or more tab-, comma- or space-delimited spreadsheet files (see :doc:`scriptbasic` for more details).

 The following options tell RMS where to execute the script commands [default mode: cluster]: